-description: vttablet flags related to VReplication functionality relay_log_max_size Type integer Unit bytes Default 250000 Applicable on target
+description: vttablet flags related to VReplication functionality relay_log_max_size Type integer Unit bytes Default 250000 Applicable on target inserts.
+For both of these reasons VReplication introduces a buffer between receiving the events and applying them: the relay log.

 There are several flags that can be specified when vttablet is launched that are related to the VReplication functionality.
 Some of the flags are relevant when tablets are acting as targets and others when tablets are acting as sources in a VReplication workflow.